hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 #### Advanced customization

 Some aspects of the responsiveness/animation/transition of the SideNav are parameterized in code via CSS custom properties.
-It means that _in theory_ they could be customised/overwritten.
+It means that _in theory_ they could be customized/overwritten.
 This though is **something that we don't recommend**.

 Navigation is a cardinal element of the UI of an application, and its standardization across the different HashiCorp products is an important end goal.
 Also, the implementation of this component has required considerable efforts and investments, and we should preserve it as much as possible as a unifying element across products.

-If you find yourself in the situation of wanting/needing to customize or change the aspect or the behaviour of the SideNav component, contact the Design Systems Team for [guidance](/about/support).
+If you find yourself in the situation of wanting/needing to customize or change the aspect or the behavior of the SideNav component, contact the Design Systems Team for [guidance](/about/support).

 ### Accessibility